WickedFlame/Broadcast/README.md

 # WickedFlame Broadcast
 ------------------------------

-A simple fire and forget request/response and messaging commponent.
+A simple and lightweight in-process fire and forget, request/response and messaging commponent.
-Broadcast is a simple implementation for processing queued synchronous and asynchronous tasks and notifications.
+Broadcast is a simple implementation for processing queued tasks and notifications synchronous and asynchronous.
-Broadcast helps implement patterns like Mediator and CQRS (Command- and Queryhandling).
+Broadcast helps implement the Mediator and CQRS (Command- and Queryhandling) patterns easily.

 ## Installation
 ------------------------------